for Cold Climate Housing and much more

 So, if you are not in a flooding crises or a rush to finish the basement, taking a year to read the crack over time is quite worthwhile.
 Always check the landscaping outdoors to see if you can prevent any water from getting to this crack.
 That can buy you lots of time.
 If you are finishing the basement and the crack is in one specific place, consider placing an insulated trap door over the problem area allowing you to both use your finished basement and have access to follow the crack movement and leakage.
 Use water shedding insulation in this area, like Roxul.

-Keywords: Structure, Measuring, Testing, Foundation, Concrete, Cracks, Inspection, Techniques
+Keywords: Measuring, Structure, Testing, Foundation, Concrete, Cracks, Inspection, Techniques

 Article 1204